-\end{itemize} \end{theorem} In summary, if the envelope function is summable, there is a two-stage coding scheme of finite size that offers a uniform convergence of the distortion to zero, while ensuring that the worst-case average redundancy vanishes with the block-length.
-On the negative side, for all memoryless family of sources indexed by a non-summable envelope function, it is not possible to achieve an uniform convergence of the distortion to zero with the block-length bounded on a finite size two-stage coding rule.
-An infinite size rule is indeed needed, i.e., $\left| \pi_n\right| = \infty$, eventually with $n$, that on the down-side it has an infinite information radius from Lemma \ref{pro_invariance_envelop} and \ref{dichotomy_envelops}.
-Remarkably, this impossibility result remains when enriching the analysis with the adoption of general lossy coding rules (details in Sec. \ref{converse_general_lossy_scheme}).
+Theorem \ref{th_dichotomy_stronger_universality} states that if the envelope function is summable, there is a two-stage coding scheme of finite size that offers a uniform convergence of the distortion to zero (over $\Lambda_f$), while ensuring that the worst-case average redundancy (over $\Lambda_f$) vanishes with the block-length.
+On the negative side, for all stationary memoryless sources indexed by a non-summable envelope function, it is not possible to achieve an uniform convergence of the distortion to zero with a finite size two-stage coding rule.
+An infinite size rule is indeed needed, i.e., $\left| \pi_n\right| = \infty$, eventually with $n$, that on the down-side it has an unbounded i-radius (details presented in Lemmas \ref{pro_invariance_envelop} and \ref{dichotomy_envelops} at Section \ref{proof_th_dichotomy_stronger_universality}).
+Importantly, this impossibility result remains when enriching the analysis with the adoption of general lossy coding rules (details in Sec. \ref{converse_general_lossy_scheme}).

-Finally, it worths noting that the family $\Lambda_f$ with $f\in \ell_1(\mathcal{X})$ has a finite regret and redundancy in the context of lossless source coding \cite[Ths.
+Finally, it worths noting that the family $\Lambda_f$ with $f\in \ell_1(\mathcal{X})$ has a finite regret and redundancy in the context of lossless universal source coding \cite[Ths.
 3 and 4]{boucheron_2009}.
 Furthermore, summability is the necessary and sufficient condition on $f$ that makes this collection strongly minimax universal in lossless source coding \cite{boucheron_2009}.
-Then, based on this strong almost lossless source coding principle (with a uniform convergence to zero of the distortion and the redundancy) we match the necessary and sufficient condition for lossless universal source coding and it is not possible to code (universally) a richer family of distributions when restricting the analysis to envelope families.
+Then, based on this strong almost lossless source coding criterion (with a uniform convergence to zero of the distortion and the redundancy) it is not possible to code (universally) a richer family of distributions when restricting the analysis to envelope families.